koliseoapi/help/content/agenda/feedback.md

 ---
 title: "Feedback"
 date: 2018-01-18T22:13:29+01:00
-summary: "Collect feedback about the talks directly from the agenda."
+summary: "Collect session feedback directly from the agenda."
 weight: 50
+aliases:
+  - /talks/feedback
 menu:
   main:
-    parent: talks
+    parent: agenda
 ---

 Users can provide feedback directly from the published agenda.
 This page explains how to collect this feedback.

 ## Before you start

-To accept feedback about your talks, you need <a href="{{< ref "agenda.md#publish" >}}">an agenda</a> published and with feedback enabled.
+To accept feedback, you need <a href="{{< ref "agenda.md#publish" >}}">a published agenda</a> with feedback enabled.

 You can see an example [here](https://www.koliseo.com/demo).